 The second morning he had.
 All she saw, down in the cellar well beneath the stoop, was a light yellow feather with a tip of green.
 And she had never named him.
 Had called him "my parrot" all these years.
 "My parrot."
 "Love you."
 "Love you."
 Did the dogs get him?
 Did some night-walking man snatch him up and take him to a house that did not feature mirrors or keep a supply of ginger cookies for him?
 Or did he get the message-that she said, "My parrot" and he said, "Love you," and she had never said it back or even taken the trouble to name him-and manage somehow to fly away on wings that had not soared for six years.
-Wings grown stiff from disuse and dull in the bulb light of an apartment with no view to speak of.

-The malted was gone and although her stomach seemed about to lose its stitching, she ordered another and took it over behind the secondhand magazine rack to one of the little tables that Duggie had placed there against the law that said if he did it, it made the place a restaurant.
-There she could sit and watch the foam disappear, the scoops of ice cream lose their ridges and turn to soft, glistening balls like soap bars left in a dishpan full of water.
+Wings grown stiff from disuse and dull in the bulb light of an apartment with no view to speak of all cost of a met a faid the one was bolden to tany had that The malted was gone and although her stomach seemed about to lose its stitching, she ordered another and took it over behind the secondhand magazine rack to one of the little tables that Duggie had placed there against the law that said if he did it, it made the place a restaurant.
+There she could sit and watch the foam disappear, the scoops of ice cream lose their ridges and turn to soft, glistening balls like soap bars left in a dishpan full of water. - a of rand of the first state of the